Do you have a website? If the answer is yes, then you need Google Analytics.

-GA can provide a basic level of analytics for a general performance overview, but when setup and used to its full potential, it provides the ability to integrate into other platforms like Google Ads, Facebook Ads, marketing automation platforms and email marketing software’s.
-With all the data at your fingertips you can create intuitive marketing initiatives like automated sales funnels or customer journeys and re-targeting campaigns (a topic we will cover off in an entirely separate blog post of its own).
+GA can provide a basic level of analytics for a general performance overview, but when set up and used to its full potential, it provides the ability to integrate into other platforms like Google Ads, Facebook Ads, marketing automation platforms and email marketing software.
+With all the data at your fingertips, you can create intuitive marketing initiatives like automated sales funnels or customer journeys and re-targeting campaigns (a topic we will cover off in an entirely separate blog post of its own).

 By understanding what works and what doesn’t, you can determine where to invest your marketing budget and where to potentially decrease spend.
 Whether you do all your marketing in-house or you’ve engaged a marketing agency, this is a tool every business should be taking advantage off.